Celebrate Earth Day in Licking County

 Former pastures - Transform weedy fields into pollinator plots [Note: Site preparation of pastures may require additional time to ensure weed pressure is properly managed]

-Converting grass to pollinator habitat isn’t just good for monarchs—it can be great for your budget too.
+Converting grass to pollinator habitat isn’t just good for monarchs—it can be good for your budget too.
 Wildflower meadows, once established, require less overall maintenance than traditional lawns.
 Converting turf grass to native wildflower meadows and pocket prairies eliminates the need for weekly mowing, supplemental fertilizer or irrigation.
 Additionally, replacing grass with prairie on hillsides eliminates the hazards of mowing difficult or dangerous terrain.
 This not only saves on labor and maintenance costs, it also has the added benefit of reducing expenditures for gas, which in turn reduces greenhouse gas pollution emitted from lawn equipment.

 The City of Newark Parks and Cemetery Department installed pollinator habitat as a way to save on mowing and maintenance costs on grassy areas not otherwise used for recreational purposes, such as this area of Levin Park on Sharon Valley Road.